 1. The New Development Bank or BRICS Development Bank (NDB).
 The New Development Bank is a multilateral development bank established by the BRICS countries and Headquartered in Shanghai, China.
 Learn More

 2. The Contingent Reserve Arrangement (CRA).
 The CRA is a framework for providing economic protection to the countries against global liquidity pressures.
 To learn more about CRA play the video given above.

-The BRICS doesn’t have any permanent office, but the headquarter of the New Development Bank (NDB) is situated in Shanghai, China.
+The BRICS doesn't have any permanent headquarters, but the headquarters of the New Development Bank (NDB) is situated in Shanghai, China.

 The head of countries represents the states in the meetings of the BRICS.
 The meeting held annually somewhere in the chair's country.
 Other than the annual meetings, BRICS foreign ministers' meetings also held each year to review the progress of the previous decisions taken by the BRICS countries.